 About Geneva Peace Week

-Geneva is home to a large number of international organizations, including more than 40 United Nations entities, a thriving community of non-governmental organizations and renowned academic and research institutions.
+Geneva is a global hub for governance and international cooperation.
+It hosts 37 international organizations, a thriving community of non-governmental organizations and renowned academic and research institutions.
+It is also a diplomatic center with near universal representation of states.
 Together, all these actors work for peace, rights and well-being, touching the lives of individuals across the world.
-Geneva Peace Week offers an opportunity to connect and highlight the work of these actors and to expand the space for dialogue about building peace and resolving conflict.
+Geneva Peace Week offers an opportunity to connect and highlight the work of these actors and to expand the space for building peace and resolving conflict through dialogue and negotiation.

 Geneva Peace Week 2016